 The CSU credit hour definition is consistent with federal law (600.2 and 600.4 revised July 1, 2020) and the requirements of the WSCUC.
 The CSU defines a credit hour as an amount of work represented in stated learning outcomes and verified by evidence of student achievement.
 Such evidence is an institutionally established equivalency that:

 - One hour of direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks for one semester or equivalent amount of work over a different amount of time; or

 - At least an equivalent amount of work as required in paragraph 1.a. of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work and other academic work leading to the award of credit hours; and

 - Permits an institution, in determining the amount of work associated with a credit hour, to take into account a variety of delivery methods, measurements of student work, academic calendars, disciplines and degree levels.
 Institutions have the flexibility to award a greater number of credits for courses that require more student work.

 As in the past, a credit hour is assumed to be a 50-minute (not 60-minute) period.
 In some courses, such as those offered online, in which “seat time” does not apply, a credit hour may be measured by an equivalent amount of work, as demonstrated by student achievement.

-For purposes of accreditation, all CSU campuses are required to develop, communicate and implement procedures for regular, periodic review of this credit hour policy to ensure that credit hour assignments are accurate, reliable and consistently applied.
-WSCUC published new draft guidelines that will take effect in June 2021.
-Campuses will be responsible (effective summer 2021) for publishing a clearly stated practice or process that ensures they are in compliance with the student credit hour definition.
+For purposes of accreditation, all CSUs are required to develop, communicate and implement procedures for regular, periodic review of this credit hour policy to ensure that credit hour assignments are accurate, reliable and consistently applied.
+WSCUC published new draft guidelines that took effect in June 2021.
+Universities are responsible for publishing a clearly stated practice or process that ensures they are in compliance with the student credit hour definition.

 CSUN Credit Hour Policy